richdescard/ylgdpscore/README.md

-# GMDprivateServer
+# YLGDPSC
-## Geometry Dash Private Server
+## Your Local GDPS Core
-Basically a Geometry Dash Server Emulator
+Basically a Geometry Dash Server Emulator (but ai)

-Supported version of Geometry Dash: 1.0 - 2.207
+Supported versions of Geometry Dash: 1.0 - 2.207 (hopefully, no promises)

 (See [the backwards compatibility section of this article](https://github.com/Cvolton/GMDprivateServer/wiki/Deliberate-differences-from-real-GD) for more information)